Overview of GroupMap

 Overview of GroupMap – An Introduction

-GroupMap is an effective and useful tool to improve the speed and quality of your group brainstorming, facilitating discussion and building consensus.
-GroupMap has been used around the world both virtual and face to face to capture what people think in real time.
+GroupMap is a powerful tool to improve the speed and quality of your group brainstorming by facilitating discussions and building consensus.
+GroupMap is used around the world, virtually and/or face to face to capture what people think in real-time.

 DESIGN YOUR MAP

-Focus how people think, share and discover by designing the overall look and feel of each of your maps.
-There are lists, mind maps, charts and canvases which can be tailored to suit your activity.
-The map design determines where contributors and can add ideas.
+Focus on how people think, share, and discover by designing the overall look and feel of each of your maps.
+There are lists, mind maps, charts, and canvases that can be tailored to suit your activity.
+The map design determines where contributors can add ideas.
 You can change the following in each map:

-Headings – Add topic themes, key questions or concepts to focus people’s thinking.
+Headings – Add topic themes, key questions, or concepts to focus on people’s thinking.

 Descriptions – Provide more detail for each heading.

 Color – Use the color palette to differentiate regions.